-Attribute Туре Description from A ccess Accep ot Α ccess Reje ect Name [RFC 2548], [RFC 2865], [RFC 3576], [RFC 3579], [RFC 3580], [RFC 4372], and [RFC 5580] login EAP-TTLS EAP-TLS login EAP- TTLS EAP- TLS NAS-Port-Type 61 This Attribute indicates the type of the physical port of the NAS which is authenticating the user.
+Attribute Туре Description from [RFC 2548], [RFC 2865], [RFC 5176], [RFC 3579], [RFC 3580], [RFC 4372], and [RFC 5580] Access Accept Access Reject Name login EAP-TTLS EAP-TLS login EAP- TTLS EAP- TLS NAS-Port-Type 61 This Attribute indicates the type of the physical port of the NAS which is authenticating the user.
 For example, value = 19 indicates 802.11 and value =17 indicates cable. - - - - - - EAP Message 79 The EAP-Message attribute is used to encapsulate EAP packets for transmission from the IEEE 802.1X Authenticator to the Authentication Server. - MUST when EAP is invoked MUST when EAP is invoked - MUST when EAP is invoked MUST when EAP is invoked Message- Authenticator 80 The Message-Authenticator attribute MUST be used to protect packets within a RADIUS/EAP conversation. - MUST when EAP is invoked MUST when EAP is invoked - MUST when EAP is invoked MUST when EAP is invoked Acct-Interim- Interval 85 This attribute indicates the number of seconds between each interim update in seconds for this specific session.
-MUST if accounting is supported MUST if accounting is supported MUST if accounting is supported - - - Chargeable- User-Identity 89 The home AAA server provides a Chargeable User Identity that the client and use to correlate accounting requests.
-MUST if present in Access- Request MUST if present in Access- Request MUST if present in Access- Request - - - Error-cause 101 It is possible that the NAS cannot honor Disconnect- Request or CoA-Request messages for some reason.
+One hour duration is recommended.
+MAY if accounting is supported MUST MUST - - - Chargeable- User-Identity (CUI) 89 The home AAA server provides a Chargeable User Identity that the client and use to correlate accounting requests.
+The CUI is a unique identity provided by the home network to be conveyed to all parties involved in the roaming transaction for correlating the authentication and accounting.
+MUST if present in Access- Request MUST if present in Access- Request - • - Error-cause 101 It is possible that the NAS cannot honor Disconnect-Request or CoA-Request messages for some reason.
 The Error-Cause Attribute provides more detail on the cause of the problem.
-Values between 200- 299 represent successful completion and MAY be sent in the CoA or Disconnect ACK. - - - - - - Requested- Location-Info ([RFC 5580] location 132 Allows the RADIUS server to indicate which location information about which entity it wants to receive.
-MUST (see comment) MUST (see comment) MUST (see comment) - - - reporting option) It MUST be transmitted if location is required and there is no agreed out-of-band mandate to transfer the location information.
-Basic-Location- Policy-Rules ([RFC 5580] location reporting option) 129 Policy rules control the distribution of location information.
-MAY МАҮ МАҮ - - - Extended- Location-Policy- Rules ([RFC 5580] location reporting option) 130 Contains a URI that indicates where the richer rule set can be found.
+Values between 200-299 represent successful completion and MAY be sent in the CoA or Disconnect ACK.
+3GPP AAA server includes value of 'Location Attribute Required' if it did not receive requested location per [RFC 5580]. - • - - MAY, contains the value of the Location- Info- Required error MAY, contains the value of the Location -Info- Require d error Requested- Location-Info ([RFC 5580] location reporting option) 132 Allows the RADIUS server to indicate which location information it wants to receive using accounting messages.
+It can be used if out of band agreement does not exist.
+MAY MAY MAY - - - Basic-Location- Policy-Rules ([RFC 5580] location reporting option) 129 Contains URI to basic policy rules that control the distribution of location information.
+It can be used if out of band agreement does not exist.
 MAY MAY MAY - - -